 3 days 2 nights

 The park covers 3,893 sq km and is Uganda’s largest protected area.
-Today it is part of the even larger Murchison Falls Protected Area (5,072 sq km) which includes the adjoining Karuma and Bugungu wildlife reserves.
+Today it is part of the even larger Murchison Falls Protected Area (5,072 sq km).
+Which includes the adjoining Karuma and Bugungu wildlife reserves.

-A Uganda tour to Murchison Falls is suitable at any time of the year, but not advisable during rainy seasons.
+Uganda tour to Murchison Falls is suitable at any time of the year, but not advisable during rainy seasons.
 Uganda is sunny most of the year with temperatures rarely rising above 29 degrees (84 degrees Fahrenheit).
 The average annual temperature is about 26 degrees Celsius (78° Fahrenheit).

 The rainy season is from March till May and October till November.
 Light rain season falls in November and December.
 Dry seasons are from December to February and June to August.
-The best time for Murchison falls safari, would be December to late February and from June to September, but rain is possible due to unpredictable seasonal changes.
+The best time for Murchison falls safari would be December to late February and from June to September, but rain is possible due to unpredictable seasonal changes.